Land Rover Defender (L663): Background

-The car, which shares no components or technology with its predecessor Defender model, features permanent all-wheel drive, locking differentials in the centre and rear, and a two-speed transfer case.
-Unlike the previous Defender models, the new model will feature an aluminium unibody instead of a body-on-frame construction.
+The car, which shares no components or technology with its predecessor Defender model, has permanent all-wheel drive, locking differentials in the centre and rear, and a two-speed transfer case.
+Unlike the previous Defender models, the new model has an aluminium unibody instead of a body-on-frame construction.
 All Defender 110 variants come with air suspension as standard whilst the 90 can be optioned with coil springs or air suspension.
 Deliveries to customers of the 5-door Defender 110 began in early 2020, to be followed by the 3-door Defender 90 in late 2020.

 Reception

 The Defender has been well received by the motoring press, all reviews underlining that it is significantly different from its chassis-based predecessor: "It’s all very Defender – but not as we know it" declared the Evening Standard; "Born-again off-roader follows a new path and is all the better for it" declared the Motoring website.
 "Combine (its) seemingly impossible blend of qualities with a fantastic looking package inside and out and you have a vehicle that is literally like no other".
 A TFL Car review was critical of the quality of the cars, with readers giving accounts of problems within the first few weeks of ownerships and with only up to a few hundred miles of driving.
 Poor reliability has been a recurring theme with many Land Rover models.

 In 2019, Lego announced a 2,573-piece "LEGO Land Rover Defender" set based on the vehicle, released in October 2019.
 It is one of the largest sets ever made by Lego.